-The world of laser-sharp focus, turbocharged productivity and success awaits!
+The world of laser-sharp focus, turbocharged productivity and success await!

 About the Author:

 Joanna Jast is an entrepreneur, blogger, Quora Most Read Writer, instructor and the author of Laser-Sharp Focus: A No-Fluff Guide to Improved Concentration, Maximised Productivity, and Fast-track to Success.
 Grab a copy of her Free Laser-Sharp Focus Quick Action Guide and start improving your focus now.